 Enterprise Products Partners’ distributions

-On July 7, 2015, Enterprise Products Partners (EPD) declared a 1.30% quarter-over-quarter rise in its distributions to $0.38 per unit.
-The company’s distributions per unit rose for the 44th quarter in a row.
-The consensus estimate for Enterprise Products’ per unit distribution for all of 2015 is $1.54.
-This is a 6% rise over the actual distributions in 2014.
+On July 7, 2015, Enterprise Products Partners (EPD) declared a 1.3% quarter-over-quarter increase in its distribution to $0.38 per unit.
+The company’s distributions per unit increased for the 44th quarter in a row.
+The distribution growth reflects higher expected EBITDA (earnings before interest, taxes, depreciation, and amortization) in 2Q15, as discussed previously.
+The consensus estimate for EPD’s per unit distribution for all of 2015 is $1.54.
+This is a 6% increase over 2014 actual distributions.

 The above graph shows growth in the company’s quarterly per unit distribution.
-It also shows the consensus per unit distribution estimates for 3Q15 and 4Q15.
-Enterprise Products Partners forms 9.70% of the Alerian MLP ETF (AMLP).
-Both AMLP and the ETRACS Alerian MLP Infrastructure Index ETN (MLPI) track the Alerian MLP Infrastructure Index (AMZI).
+It also shows consensus per unit distribution estimates for the third and fourth quarters of 2015.

 Declining distribution coverage

-Generally, MLPs with stable earnings target a distribution coverage ratio in the range of 1–1.1x the distributable cash flow.
-In contrast, MLPs whose operations are more sensitive to seasonal factors target a higher coverage ratio.
+Generally, MLPs with stable earnings target a distribution coverage ratio in the range of 1–1.1 times the distributable cash flow.
+On the other hand, MLPs whose operations are more sensitive to seasonal factors target a higher coverage ratio.
+Williams Partners’ (WPZ) 1Q15 distribution coverage ratio was 0.89x.

-Enterprise Products trades at a distribution yield of ~4.90%.
-Energy Transfer Partners (ETP), Sunoco Logistics Partners (SXL), and Williams Partners (WPZ) trade at current distribution yields of ~7.40%, ~4.40%, and ~6.40%, respectively.
-One of the reasons for Enterprise Products’ relatively lower distribution yield might be its distribution coverage ratio.
-Its distribution coverage ratio is well above 1x.
-This makes it relatively less risky.
-Enterprise Products Partners’ distributions have grown for 44 consecutive quarters.
+Enterprise Products trades at a distribution yield of ~4.9%.
+Energy Transfer Partners (ETP), Sunoco Logistics Partners (SXL), and Williams Partners trade at current distribution yields of ~7.4%, ~4.4%, and ~6.4%, respectively.
+One of the reasons for EPD’s relatively lower distribution yield might be its distribution coverage ratio.
+EPD’s distribution coverage ratio is well above 1x, making it relatively less risky.
+EPD’s distributions have grown for several quarters.
 This also explains its comparatively lower yields.

-Yields tend to be higher for MLPs that have less predictable earnings or a high commodity price risk.
+Yields tend to be higher for stocks that have less predictable earnings or have a high commodity price risk.
 A higher risk must be compensated for with higher yields.
-Western Gas Partners (WES) and EQT Midstream Partners (EQM) trade at dividend yields of 4.80% and 3%, respectively.